MarcusGitAccount/home_assistant_ro/README.md

 The above diagram illustrates the system's structure and how it is divided in several interacting modules, each of which is going to be detailed in the following sub-sections of this document.

-The dialogue manager is essentially based on two intercommunicating servers, one written in Prolog, which employs a finite state machine logic in order to handle user communication and requests, and the other written in Python, which handles actuall API calls and authentications.
+The dialogue manager is essentially based on two intercommunicating servers, one written in Prolog, which employs a finite state machine logic in order to handle user communication and requests, and the other written in Python, which handles actual API calls and authentications.

 ## Knowledge base representation